 Studies on motivation in an organization need to consider finance, hierarchy, and job performance as its components (Locke & Schattke, 2019).
 Finance in organizations could be a relatively simple concept.
 An organization should make money to survive and pay employees to retain skilled professionals to support themselves and others.
-Moreover, internal (intrinsic) and external (extrinsic) motivation is important for job productivity to promote employees to perform tasks (Setiawana, 2020).

 The organizational hierarchy exists to order and direct the organization members (Valentine, 2018).
-Communication within this hierarchy, such as between supervisors and employees, is critical to increase job productivity (Xu, Qin, Dust, & DiRenzo, 2019).
+Communication within this hierarchy, such as between supervisors and employees, is critical to increase job productivity (Xu et al., 2019).
 Therefore, work motivation is based on the individual's ability to fulfill the job expectations, including mental and physical capacities.
 However, when the individual cannot carry out the job, motivation would not promote them as expected (Locke & Schattke, 2019).

 For decades, motivation theory was familiar in nonprofit organizations (Word & Carpenter, 2013; Auger & Woodman, 2016).
 Individuals are involved in activities based on the ability to perform an activity and the expected rewards for completing the task.
 The literature review shows that nonprofit organizations rely on the latter motivation indicator.
-In this case, non-financial rewards are used secondary to increase employee motivation (Word & Park, 2015; Potipiroon & Ford, 2017).
-Nonprofit organizations provide financial incentives to employees based on their job performance.
-This could be assessed by various indicators, such as productivity, absenteeism, behavior at the workplace, and ability to work as a team.
-Therefore, non-financial rewards motivate employees to carry out their jobs productively.